Bloodchild and Other Stories: Summary

 The story is set when society is ruled by an insect-like species called the Tlics.
 Gan, the narrator, lives on the preserve, a protected community, where all humans or “Terrans” live.
 Here, each family must volunteer one child to bear the eggs of a Tlic.
 Gan was chosen by the Tlic T'Gatoi before he was born, which in his eyes was an honor.
-However, Gan starts to grow contempt and fear for T'Gatoi after he watches her perform a bloody Caesarean section on a terran, caring for the Tlic larva more than the Terran man who was bleeding out on the floor and close to death.
+However, Gan starts to grow contempt and fear for T'Gatoi after he watches her perform a bloody Caesarean section on Lomas who is the human host of T'khotgif's eggs and caring for the Tlic larva more than the Terran man who was bleeding out on the floor and close to death.
 After the graphic surgery was finished, T'Gatoi walked in on Gan with an illegal gun in his hand about to end his own life, realizing he had no choice but to hold T'Gatoi's children if he lived.
 She asked Gan if he preferred that she impregnate his sister, Xuan Hoa, instead.
 But out of a mix of jealousy, protectiveness, and love for his sister, he agrees to bear T'Gatoi children, under the conditions that she lets him keep the gun.
 She agrees and promises to take care of him.